1897–98 St Helens RLFC season

-The 1897–98 St Helens R.F.C. season was the club's third in the Northern Rugby Football Union, the 24th in their history.
+The 1897–98 season was St Helens' third in the Northern Rugby Football Union, the 24th in their history.
 The club finished 8th out of 14 in an improved performance from the previous year in the Lancashire League.
 In the Challenge Cup, St Helens were knocked out in the first round by last years final opponents Batley.

 Lancashire Senior Championship

 Source: R.L.Yearbook 1995-96 cited in "The Vault".